 Red Velvet Cookies

-- 1/2 C brown sugar
+- 1 C brown sugar

 - 1/2 C white sugar

-- 1 large egg room temperature
+- 1 large egg plus 1 egg yolk

 - 2 tsp vanilla extract

 - 1 tbsp red food colouring this may vary depending on the brand of colouring use

 - 1/4 C unsweetened cocoa powder

-- 1 tsp baking soda
+- 1/2 tsp baking soda

 - 1/4 tsp salt

 - 1 C white chocolate chips plus more for topping the cookies after baking

-- Once dough has been chilled preheat oven to 350F and line your baking pans with parchment paper.
+- Preheat oven to 350 F and line baking sheets with parchment paper.